aeeed99/goodtimer/README.md

 ```
 In the browser, link to `t-minus/lib/tMinus.js`

 You'll get the `Timer` object (on the window if using in the browser).
+Yay! 😁

 ## Syntax
 T-minus Timers take the following signature;